 This private domestic garden is located in a residential neighborhood of Seki City in Gifu Prefecture and was created in response to a request for a traditional Kyoto-style garden that would harmonize with a newly built home featuring a modern design.

-There are 3 gardens, the entrance garden just inside the front gate, the central garden on the North side of the living room, and the garden that can be seen from the South side of the living room, the dining, and the Japanese style room.
+This garden villa is comprised of three gardens: the entrance garden inside the front gate, the inner garden on the north side of the living room, and on the south side of the living room, a main garden that faces the dining room and Japanese-style room.